 1.3 The current standard

-Australian and New Zealand food laws require that food for sale must comply with the Code.
+Australian and New Zealand food laws require that food for sale must comply with relevant requirements in the Code.
 The requirements in the Code relevant to this application are summarised below.

 1.3.1 Permitted use.